 The main difference this time, was that I spent a lot of energy figuring out who I could trust for legitimate, mostly unbiased, scientifically backed, nutritional advice.
 I didn’t rely on a friend or coworker or family member to tell me “X diet worked for me!”
 I didn’t listen to an infomercial.
 I didn’t read a book written by a journalist who loves cheese or a blog post written by a grad student who loves bacon.

-Instead, I found extremely educated, highly knowledgable doctors with decades of experience in nutrition.
+Instead, I found extremely educated, highly knowledgeable doctors with decades of experience in nutrition.
 They have hundreds of published scientific, non-industry funded studies between them and thousands of successfully treated patients who are living longer, healthier lives because of their advice.

 If, after doing the research, I had discovered that humans are biologically designed to eat meat, dairy and eggs, and that we needed it to survive and thrive (as I was taught in my small Kansas farm town), I would still be eating animal products (sorry fellow vegans).
 But that’s simply not the case.
 In fact, it’s the exact opposite.
 Those high fat, high protein foods are literally killing us by the millions.
 We did not evolve to eat those foods and we’re far healthier without them.